webauthz/handbook/README.md

 application, it cannot be used to obtain the corresponding access token.

+Grant tokens cannot be refreshed.
+If a grant token expires or the authorization server denies exchanging a grant token for an access token for any other reason, an application would need to start the process again with a new request.

-## Access token
+## Access token usage

 Generated by the authorization server in response to an application token exchange request.
 The application must provide a valid grant token as the input to the exchange.

+An application may use an access token until it expires.

+To avoid an interruption or delay in access, a client application SHOULD attempt to refresh an access token before it expires.
+Where a `access_token_min_seconds` value was provided with the access token, a client application MUST wait at least that amount of time before attempting to refresh the access token.
+If a `access_token_min_seconds` value was not provided with the token, a client SHOULD wait at least 80% of the `access_token_max_seconds` value before attempting to refresh the access token.

+For example, if
+`access_token_max_seconds` is 4500 (75 minutes), and `access_token_min_seconds`
+is 3600 (60 minutes) or not provided, a client application may send the access token refresh request after at least 60 minutes have elapsed.

-## Refresh token
+## Refresh token usage

 Generated by the authorization server in response to an application client registration or exchange request.
-The refresh token is used by the client application to automatically refresh its client token.
+The refresh token is used by the client application to automatically refresh its access token or client token.
-This allows the client token validity period to be limited in order to mitigate exhaustive search attacks on client tokens.
+This allows the access token or client token validity period to be limited in order to mitigate exhaustive search attacks.

+An application may use a refresh token until it expires.

+An authorization server will automatically include new refresh tokens in exchange responses as needed.
+Clients cannot explicitly request a refresh of a refresh token.

+## Permit token usage

+Generated by the authorization server in response to an exchange request with a grant token.
+The permit token is used by the client application to recover from expired access and refresh tokens without prompting the user for permission again, as long as the underlying permission has not expired or been revoked.

+This allows client applications to minimize the volume of refresh traffic to an authorization server.
+Client applications can refresh access tokens for a resource while it is being used, and when they detect the usage of that resource is becoming infrequent they can choose to not refresh access tokens for that resource without affecting their user experience.
+When a client application needs to access that resource again after the access and refresh tokens have expired, it can use a permit token if one was provided.

+An application may use a permit token until it expires.
+A permit token can only be used once.

+An authorization server will automatically include a new permit token in the permit token exchange response.

 # Token format

 The format of the token is unspecified because it is opaque to clients.
+An authorization server may use any suitable format.

 However, we suggest two exemplary formats:

 * pointer to data
 * encoded data

+An authorization server could, for example, use the encoded data format for grant tokens, access tokens, and client tokens, while using the pointer to data format for refresh tokens and permit tokens.

 ## Pointer to data

+A lookup token could be any value that the recipient can then lookup in a database to retrieve the information associated with the token.

+For example, a lookup token could be a UUID, a base64-encoded random value, or a hash of the associated data.
+This section describes a custom format that an authorization server could use for its lookup tokens.

-This format is comprised of two fields, the `client_id` and the `token_value`, separated by a single character which could be a colon `:`, period `.`, tilde `~` or other character.
+This format is comprised of two fields, the `client_id` and the `token_value`, separated by a single character which could be a colon `:`, period `.`, tilde `~`, or other character.

 Both `client_id` and `token_value` SHOULD be URL-safe, but applications SHOULD escape all dynamic values used in URLs